Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: Preliminaries

-where all the indices are taken in $\llbracket 0, 3 \rrbracket$. \end{itemize} The null structure of the quadratic terms are of fundamental importance and is described in the following result. \begin{lemma} Let $k$ and $q$ be $(0,2)$-tensor fields.
+where all the indices are taken in $\llbracket 0, 3 \rrbracket$. \end{itemize} The null structure of the quadratic terms is of fundamental importance and is described in the following result. \begin{lemma} Let $k$ and $q$ be $(0,2)$-tensor fields.
 Then

 \end{lemma} \begin{proof} According to \eqref{p_exp} and since $\eta^{\underline{L} \underline{L}}=\eta^{\underline{L}A}=0$, we have for any $(V,W) \in \mathcal{U}^2$,